-Spark Infrastructure Group is an utilities—regulated electric business based in Australia.
-Spark Infrastructure shares (SKI) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $2.08 – a decrease of 2.8% over the previous week.
+Spark Infrastructure Group is an utilities-regulated electric business based in Australia.
+Spark Infrastructure shares (SKI) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Spark Infrastructure has a trailing 12-month revenue of around $250.8 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Spark Infrastructure

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.